zkamvar/user2021/prose.md

  - {varnish} to host the CSS, JS, and HTML templates
  - {pegboard} to serve as a validator (and converter!) for lesson content

-When thinking about how that compose the lessons should be organized, We created a folder structure that reflects the website dropdown menus, so our lessons consist of folders that we use commonly: one folder for lesson chapters, one for extra information for learners, one for extra information for instructors, and one to contain learner profiles.
+Of course, the first thing any contributor will see is the folder structure.
+We organized the folders of the lesson to reflect the layout of website dropdown menus, so our lessons consist of folders that we use commonly: one folder for lesson chapters, one for extra information for learners, one for extra information for instructors, and one to contain learner profiles.